CloverLeafBG/Dell-Latitude-7400-OC-Hackintosh/README.md

 - macOS BigSur
 - macOS Monterey
 - macOS Ventura
-- macOS Sonoma - You need to update OC and kexts in order to boot macOS Sonoma
+- macOS Sonoma

+I am currently using macOS Sonoma and will not upload EFI config for any of the older versions.
+If you want to install older OS you need to put the appropriate Wi-fi/BT kexts.

 ## System Configuration